Faeryn/OutwardWeaponSkillKeys/README.md

 # Weapon Skill Keys

 Adds 2 keybinds: one for a mainhand and one for an off-hand weapon specific attack skill.
 Each keybind uses a skill depending on the currently equipped weapon.
+*Note: The mod does not add any new quick slots, the keybinds trigger the skills on their own.*

 ## Weapon skills
 ### Main hand weapon skills